otaviojava/money-api-book/en/chapter2_4.md

 }
 ```

-Also is possible do operation just using signal on `MonetaryAmount`.
+Also, it is possible to do an operation just using signs on `MonetaryAmount`.

 ```java
 public class ArithmeticOperations3 {